High-Probability Distractors

 2. Is the code, modifier, or diagnosis supported by provider documentation?

-3. Does the answer follow official guidelines and payer rules?
+3. Does it follow official guidelines and payer rules?

 5. Does it validate technology output instead of blindly accepting it?

-6. Does it route unclear issues through facility policy?
+6. Does it route unclear issues through facility policy rather than guessing?

-Use this checklist in timed sets.
-It helps you eliminate two options quickly, then compare the remaining two for the best role-based action.
+Run this checklist on timed sets.
+It usually eliminates two options immediately, leaving a cleaner comparison between the final two for the best role-based action.

 Test Your Knowledge